 - Pick out any bruised or molded fruit;

-- Washout the clamshell container your strawberries are in, and dry thoroughly,
+- Wash the clamshell container your strawberries are in, and dry thoroughly,

 - Place a paper towel at the bottom of the container.

-- Dry strawberries thoroughly by laying out on a towel or gently spinning in a salad spinner, like this one from Oxo, and then allowing to dry.
+- Dry strawberries thoroughly by laying out on a towel or gently spinning in a salad spinner, and then allow to dry.
+I really love my upgraded salad spinner from OXO.

 - Place strawberries back into your container.